cjkihl/gatsby-starter-redux/README.md

 Starter template for Gatsby with Redux and Emotion
-Get you started with a minimalistic setup for Redux Componets have some very basic styling with emotion just to show how transitions can be used on to make the page react as a whole on changes in the state.
+Get you started with a minimalistic setup for Redux Basic styling of components with Emotion, to get you some inspiration and to show how multiple components can react to changes in the state.

 ## Demo